Alexxdal/ESP32WifiPhisher/README.md

   Allows customization of network settings and phishing scenarios through a web interface.

 ## To-Do List
-- [ ] Add a channel tracking functionality (some AP may switch channels)
+- [☑] Add a channel tracking functionality (some AP may switch channels)
-- [x] Add a handshake capture and basic aircrack implementation to check a user input password
+- [☑] Add a handshake capture and basic aircrack implementation to check a user input password
 - [ ] Add a telegram/email notification when password is succesfully stealed

 # WifiPhisher for ESP32